Ses Salines, Mallorca, Things to do and see, hotels, market

 Where: Colònia de Sant Jordi

-About the area of Ses Salines
+Get to know the area of Ses Salines and its history

 Ses Salines is a coastal municipality located in the south-eastern region of Mallorca called Migjorn.
 The area is particularly known for its salt extraction and the popular holiday resort of Colònia de Sant Jordi.